 A GPU-accelerated cross-platform terminal emulator and multiplexer written in Rust.
 Features tabs, splits, ligatures, and extensive Lua configuration.

 WezTerm is a GPU-accelerated cross-platform terminal emulator and multiplexer written in Rust by @wez.
-What sets WezTerm apart is its focus on performance through GPU acceleration, making it exceptionally fast at rendering text and graphics while maintaining cross-platform compatibility across macOS, Linux, and Windows.
+What sets WezTerm apart is its focus on performance through GPU acceleration, making it exceptionally fast and smooth for terminal operations.
+The combination of being both a terminal emulator and multiplexer means users get built-in session management capabilities without needing separate tools like tmux.